siddhant7701/Flask-Todo-list/README.md

 5. Create a pull request to merge your changes into the main repository.

 ## Author
-- Siddhant Srivastava
+- Name: Siddhant Srivastava
-- Email: mailto:(srivastavasiddhant32@gmail.com)
+- Email: srivastavasiddhant32@gmail.com